Cem Özdemir was filmed with a cannabis plant. Photo: Wikipedia

 By now, the drug is anything but legal – owning it can lead to a prison sentence of up to five years.

-Green Party politician Volker Beck took the risk anyway - and when he was caught earlier this year he immediately gave up his position as party spokesman on domestic politics.
+Green Party politician Volker Beck took the risk anyway – and when he was caught in 2016 he immediately gave up his position as party spokesman on domestic politics.

 Picture of a laboratory; Photo: DPA